OneKey-Network/addressability-framework/mvp-spec/publishers-requirements.md

 | source          | Source object                 | The source contains all the data for identifying the DSP and verifying the Transmission.                                                                                                                                                                                                                   |
 <!--partial-end-->

-Therefore, here is an example of Transmission Responses that must be adapted to the existing API:
+Therefore, here is an example of Transmission Response that must be adapted to the existing API:

 <!--partial-begin { "files": [ "transmission-responses.json" ], "block": "json" } -->